 ——.
 Washington Information Directory.
 Washington, D.C.: CQ Press, 1975–.
 Annual.

 Names, addresses, phone numbers, and heads of thousands of federal government and private, nonprofit agencies in and about Washington, D.C.

-DeGregorio, William A. The Complete Book of U.S. Presidents.
-6th ed.
-New York: Gramercy Books, 2005.
+DeGregorio, William A., and Sandra Lee Stuart.
+The Complete Book of U.S. Presidents.
+7th ed.
+Fort Lee, N.J.: Barricade Books, 2009.

 Biographies of presidents and cabinet members.

 Kane, Joseph Nathan, and Janet Podell.
 Facts about the Presidents: A Compilation of Biographical and Historical Information.
 8th ed.
 New York: H. W. Wilson, 2009.

 Chapter on each president and comparative statistics on all presidents.

 Ragsdale, Lyn.
 Vital Statistics on the Presidency: George Washington to George W. Bush.
 3rd ed.
 Washington, D.C.: CQ Press, 2009.